Dean of Arts Office:

 This book considers if and how oral history is ‘best practice’ for education.
 International scholars, practitioners, and teachers consider conceptual approaches, methodological limitations, and pedagogical possibilities of oral history education.
 These experts ask if and how oral history enables students to democratize history; provides students with a lens for understanding nation-states’ development; and supports historical thinking skills in the classrooms.
 This book provides the first comprehensive assessment of oral history education – inclusive of oral tradition, digital storytelling, family histories, and testimony – within the context of 21st century schooling.
 By addressing the significance of oral history for education, this book seeks to expand education’s capacity for teaching and learning about the past.

 Energy Humanities An Anthology, Edited by: Imre Szeman and Dominic Boyer.
-John Hopkins University Press, 2017.
+Johns Hopkins University Press, 2017.

 In this groundbreaking anthology, Imre Szeman and Dominic Boyer have brought together a carefully curated selection of the best and most influential work in energy humanities.
 Arguing that today’s energy and environmental dilemmas are fundamentally problems of ethics, habits, imagination, values, institutions, belief, and power—all traditional areas of expertise of the humanities and humanistic social sciences—the essays and other pieces featured here demonstrate the scale and complexity of the issues the world faces.
 Their authors offer compelling possibilities for finding our way beyond our current energy dependencies toward a sustainable future.